 What differentiates Mahamudra mindfulness meditations from what is typically thought of as ordinary mindfulness, is the subject: what do we observe?
 In typical mindfulness meditation, you might watch the breath, or just watch the thoughts that arise naturally in your mind.
 In Mahamudra, once we have mastered the foundation practices, we then focus on observation of “awareness” itself, rather than just observing an “object” of the moment, such as breath.

 Mindfulness of awareness — rather than object — is an important distinction.
 This advanced level of mindfulness practice is made possible through first training the five foundations, which begin with mindfulness of “object”, such as breath or feelings.
-In session one, Rinpoche covered “mindfulness of breath”, as the first foundation, then “mindfulness of body” through “body scanning” in session two (see the previous session reports (links top and bottom of this page).
+In previous sessions in this teaching (links below), Rinpoche covered “mindfulness of breath”, as the first foundation, then “mindfulness of body” through “body scanning” in session two.
 In session three, he asked meditators to focus on “mindfulness of feelings.”
 All of these are preliminary meditation practices where we observe, mindfully, an object.

 About Zasep Tulku Rinpoche